puppetlabs/puppetlabs-iis/spec/README.md

 ## Acceptance Folder

-At Puppet Labs we define an "acceptance" test as:
+At Puppet Inc. we define an "acceptance" test as:

 > Validating the system state and/or side effects while completing a stated piece of functionality within a tool.
 > This type of test is contained within the boundaries of a tool in order to test a defined functional area within